-- ----- - (1) The Company has not granted any stock appreciation rights.
+- The Company has not granted any stock appreciation rights.
 Options become exercisable in installments of 20% each year following the date of grant.
-All outstanding stock options become fully exercisable prior to liquidation or dissolution of the Company or prior to any reorganization, merger or consolidation of the Company where the Company is not the surviving corporation unless such merger, reorganization or consolidation provides for the assumption of such stock options. - (2) The exercise price of the options is equal to the average of the high and the low per share prices of the common stock on the options' dates of grant and may be paid in cash or by tendering shares of common stock.
+All outstanding stock options become fully exercisable prior to liquidation or dissolution of the Company or prior to any reorganization, merger or consolidation of the Company where the Company is not the surviving corporation unless such merger, reorganization or consolidation provides for the assumption of such stock options.
+The exercise price of the options is equal to the average of the high and the low presence of the company each stock options. - (2) The exercise price of the options is equal to the average of the high and the low per share prices of the common stock on the options' dates of grant and may be paid in cash or by tendering shares of common stock.
 Applicable tax obligations may be paid in cash or by the withholding of shares of common stock.